spiceai/docs/spiceaidocs/docs/data-connectors/graphql.md

 Avoid this error by [using aliases in the query](https://www.apollographql.com/docs/kotlin/advanced/using-aliases/) where possible.
 In the example above, a duplicate error was introduced from `emergency_contact { name }`.

-The example below is more complex where a query returns a person, their name, and their starships' name.
-An alias is used to rename `starship.name` to `starshipName` when unnesting, to avoid the duplicate column error:
+The example below uses a GraphQL alias to rename `emergency_contact.name` as `emergencyContactName`.
 ```yaml
 from: graphql:https://localhost
 name: stargazers